Right-angled Artin subgroups of right-angled Coxeter and Artin groups: Generalized reflection subgroups of RAAGs

 We can choose such a hyperplane $K$ to be innermost, i.e. choose $K \in \mathcal{H}'$ such that $K$ does not intersect $H_i$ and such that any hyperplane of $\mathcal H'$ dual to the subpath of $p$ between the edges dual to $K$ intersects $K$.
 Since $H_i$ and $p$ were chosen to attain the complexity of $D$, it follows that $K$ does not cause a pathology, and is dual to distinct edges $e_l$ and $e_{l'}$ in $p$, where $1 \le l, l' \le n$.
 By relabeling the $r_j$'s if necessary, we may assume that $l < l'$, and that the subpath of $\partial D$ from $e_l$ to $e_{l'}$ is contained in $p$.
 By repeatedly applying Lemma~\ref{lemma_is_raag4}, we can produce a new pathological disk diagram $D'$ with label $r_1 \dots r_{l-1} r_{l+1} \dots r_{l'-1} r_l r_{l'} \dots r_n$ and where some hyperplane, which we still denote by $K$, is dual to both the edge labeled by $e_l$ and the one labeled by $e_{l'}$.
 By Lemma~\ref{lemma_is_raag3}, $r_l \gequal r_{l'}^{-1}$.
 Furthermore, by repeatedly applying Lemma~\ref{lem:new_diagrams}(1) if necessary, we may assume that $r_l = r_{l'}^{-1}$ in the label of $\partial D'$.

 We now produce a new disk diagram $D''$ by identifying the consecutive paths in $\partial D'$ labeled by $r_l$ and $r_{l'}$, i.e.~we fold these two paths together.
 If $K \neq Q$, then we have produced a new pathological disk diagram with complexity $c - 2$, contradicting the induction hypothesis.
 On the other hand, if $K = Q$, note that the image of $H_i$ in $D''$ must intersect the path labeled by $r_i \dots r_{l-1}r_{l+1} \dots r_{l' - 1}$ in $\partial D''$.
 Moreover we claim that it cannot be dual to an edge labeled by $e_j$ for $i < j \le l'-1$.
 Suppose it is dual to an edge labeled $e_j$.
 It follows that the hyperplane $H_j$ in $D$ is dual to an edge $f'$ in $p$, such that $f' \neq e_k$ for any $k$, and such that the images of $f$ and $f'$ are identified in $D''$.
 This is a contradiction, as it implies that $H_j$ causes a pathology of lower complexity than $H_i$.
-Thus, the image of $H_i$ in $D''$ causes a pathology of complexity at most $c-2$, which is again a contradiction. \end{proof}
+Thus, the image of $H_i$ in $D''$ causes a pathology of complexity at most $c-2$, which is again a contradiction. \end{proof} We are now ready to prove Theorem~\ref{thm_reflection_raags}. \begin{proof}[Proof of Theorem~\ref{thm_reflection_raags}] As $G$ can be generated by a trimmed set of generalized RAAG reflections (by Lemma~\ref{lemma_trimmed_reflections}), we assume without loss of generality that $\mathcal{T}$ is trimmed.
+We will show that $(G, \mathcal{T})$ is a RAAG system by applying Theorem~\ref{thm_raag_char}.
+Note that $\mathcal{T} \cap \mathcal{T}^{-1} = \emptyset$ as $\mathcal{T}$ is trimmed.
+We check each condition of that theorem, by proving the corresponding two claims: \\\\ \textit{i) Every $r \in \mathcal{T}$ has infinite order.}